 The Chrome add-on has been downloaded just over 30,000 times and is currently rated with 3/5 stars.
 Its version name “0.14.0” doesn’t look too promising as well, although the last update dates back to January 2021.

 The only two options available are Bypass Proxy and Prevent WebRTC leak.
 I recommend having the latter turned on all the time.
-The former is probably for experienced users only, who may want to connect directly to the host, avoiding cached data.
+The former is a split tunneling feature.

 Ivacy VPN has good 24/7 live chat support.
 I’ve contacted them multiple times and got connected to an agent right away.
 They answered most of my questions swiftly, but it took a couple of hours to solve it when I had a more serious connectivity issue.
 On the other hand, It may have gone quicker if I had agreed to let them use my computer via TeamViewer.